stibbons1990/hex/docs/blog/posts/2024-05-19-self-hosted-accountancy-with-firefly-iii.md

 [https://ffi.ssl.uu.am/](https://ffi.ssl.uu.am/)
 to create an account and get started:

+!!! note

-**Note**: the `cm-acme-http-solver` is responsible for obtaining a valid certificated for this service; the HTTPS connection will be secure only after this pod has finished its job.
+    The `cm-acme-http-solver` is responsible for obtaining
+    a valid certificated for this service; the HTTPS connection will be secure only after this pod has finished its job.

 ![Signup form](../media/2024-05-19-self-hosted-accountancy-with-firefly-iii/firefly-iii-signup.png)

+!!! note

-**Note**: the password **must** have at least 16 characters, which is more than Chrome will use when *suggesting a strong password*.
+    The password **must** have at least 16 characters, which is more than Chrome will use when *suggesting a strong password*.

 From this point on, [RTFM](https://docs.firefly-iii.org/) will be probably the best way to go.